-The role of eliminating the egos is that of the Spiritual Mother, as only she has the power to remove them.
+The role of eliminating the egos belongs to the Spiritual Mother, as only she has the power to remove them.
 She needs to be asked internally for it to happen.
-Each person has their own spiritual Mother Goddess, as she is a part of our individual Being and the higher feminine aspect of the universe.
+Each person has their own spiritual Mother Goddess, as she is a higher spiritual part of our individual Being and the higher feminine aspect of the universe.

 For example, in Hinduism she is called Durga and Kali, with Durga represented as a warrior combating evil forces and Kali depicted with a necklace of severed heads, which is a reference to the eliminated aspects of the egos.
 In other traditions and cultures the Spiritual Mother was known in various forms as Mary, Gaia, Inanna, Isis, Athena, Coatlicue, Senge Dongma, etc.

 In The Book of Thomas the Contender, a Gnostic Christian text, Jesus says to “examine yourself” and to “watch and pray.”
 A more modern mystical text called The Flight of the Feathered Serpent which is said to contain the secret teachings of Judas Iscariot includes a further explanation of what Jesus meant by “watch and pray”: